 Considering purchasing a home in the enchanting state of New Mexico?
-It would behoove potential buyers to have a fundamental understanding of closing costs of real estate transactions throughout the state’s various counties before making an offer.
+It would help you to have a fundamental understanding of closing costs of real estate transactions throughout the state's various counties before making an offer.

 Closing Costs for New Mexico Homes: What to Expect

-According to recent data from Bankrate, average closing costs in New Mexico were around $2,051 when combining origination fees and third-party fees.
-This isn’t bad when compared to states like Hawaii and New York.
-This average does not account for variable closing costs of additional expenses like title insurance, title search, taxes, other government fees, escrow fees and discount points.
+According to data from Bankrate, average closing costs in New Mexico are around $2,051.
+But this average does not account for variable closing costs like title insurance, title search, taxes, other government fees, escrow fees, and discount points.

 Common Closing Costs for New Mexico Home Buyers

 In New Mexico, it is customary for the buyer and seller to pay certain closing costs but everything is up for negotiation.
 Typically, buyers purchasing property in New Mexico will pay for the following items:

 - Loan origination fees - if you're planning to pay for the house in cash, you'll avoid a chunk of closing costs via loan origination fees.
 However, if you're like the majority of home buyers and take out a loan, you'll pay a miscellaneous laundry list of documentation fees, filing fees, etc.

 - Third party fees - attorney fees, appraisal costs, and credit report are usually paid for by the buyer.